 All downtown development is subject to the provisions of the Downtown Master Plan (DMP) and urban code to ensure that all new buildings contribute to the urban life of the city.
-The Downtown Master Plan, originally adopted in 1995 and subsequently amended in 2007, intends to develop a 24-hour, live-work-play environment for the City of West Palm Beach.
-Its goal is to provide a unified vision of the downtown, inspiring confidence and encouraging new development which respects the unique character and identity of the area.
-It is designed to ensure the entire downtown area is:
+The DMP is intended to develop a 24-hour, live-work-play environment fand to provide a unified vision of the downtown, inspiring confidence and encouraging new development which respects the unique character and identity of the area.